Colts place transition tag on Daniel Jones and Breece Hall gets franchise tag from Jets

 Dallas receiver George Pickens and Atlanta tight end Kyle Pitts had the franchise tags placed on them well before the deadline.

-The four total tags so far this year surpass last year's total of two.
-There had been an average of more than nine franchise tags handed out each year from 2020-24, while two other players getting the transition tag with the previous one going to New England's Kyle Dugger in 2024.
+The four total tags surpass last year's total of two.
+There had been an average of more than nine franchise tags handed out each year from 2020-24, with two other players getting the transition tag with the previous one going to New England's Kyle Dugger in 2024.

 The move by the Colts means coveted receiver Alec Pierce could hit the open market next week if he doesn't sign a deal with Indianapolis before the start of the new league year.

-Among the other prominent players who could hit the market if they don’t get tagged are Cincinnati edge rusher Trey Hendrickson, Seattle’s Super Bowl MVP running back Kenneth Walker III and Chargers edge rusher Odafe Oweh.
+Among the other prominent players who didn't get tagged and could hit the open market next week are Cincinnati edge rusher Trey Hendrickson, Seattle’s Super Bowl MVP running back Kenneth Walker III, Baltimore center Tyler Linderbaum, Chargers edge rusher Odafe Oweh and Jacksonville running back Travis Etienne.

 Jones had a promising start to his first season with the Colts, helping the team get off to an 8-2 start before being slowed by a leg injury and then going down with a torn right Achilles tendon in a Week 14 loss to Jacksonville.